19hours/sg-statutes/Acts/Energy Market Authority of Singapore Act.md

 ### Directions by Minister

-8\.—(1) The Minister may, after consultation with the Authority, give to the Authority such directions as he thinks fit as to the exercise by the Authority of its functions under this Act or other written law.
+8\.—(1) The Minister may, after consulting the Authority, give to the Authority any direction under section 5 of the Public Sector (Governance) Act 2018.

+[Act 5 of 2018 wef 01/04/2018]

-(2) Without prejudice to the generality of subsection (1), if it appears to the Minister to be requisite or expedient to do so —
+(2) In addition to the power mentioned in subsection (1), if it appears to the Minister to be requisite or expedient to do so —

 (a) on the occurrence of any public emergency, in the public interest or in the interests of public security, national defence, or relations with the government of another country; or